1–2 spots available for Q2 · Claim yours

 • Not ideal for real-time or streaming workloads

-• PHP still has a perception problem in some hiring markets, though the reality has caught up
+• PHP still carries a perception problem in some hiring markets, even though the runtime caught up years ago

-• Monolith by default; services-oriented architecture takes intention
+• Monolith by default; service boundaries take intent

 Real example.
-I built the GigEasy MVP on Laravel in three weeks for a Barclays and Bain Capital-backed startup.
-Authentication, roles, Stripe payments, onboarding flow, and admin were in the box.
-I focused engineering hours on the business logic, not on reinventing CRUD.
-See the full GigEasy case study.
+I built the GigEasy MVP on Laravel and React in 3 weeks for a Barclays and Bain Capital-backed fintech, against a typical 10-week development cycle.
+Authentication, roles, Stripe payments, onboarding flow, and admin came in the box.
+I spent engineering hours on the business logic, not on reinventing CRUD.

 Scaling story.
 Runs comfortably to 1M monthly users on one or two servers with Redis caching.
-Horizontal scaling is straightforward when traffic demands it.
-The Cuez API work, where I took response times from 3 seconds to 300 milliseconds, happened on a Laravel-style PHP stack using caching and query tuning alone.
-See the Cuez API optimization case study.
+Horizontal scaling is straightforward when traffic asks for it.
+The Cuez API work on Laravel, Vue.js, TypeScript, AWS, and FFMPEG took response times from 3 seconds to 300ms (10x faster) on a single Laravel-style PHP stack, using caching and query tuning rather than a rewrite.
+The official Laravel performance docs cover Octane for the next gear up.

 Node.js: Nest and Express